venomousboxer/watermarking-application/README.md

 ## clicks and watermarks images

-### Min API level 15 : Android 4.0.3 (IceCreamSandwitch)
+### Min API level 15 : Android 4.0.3 (IceCreamSandwich)

 This is an android application that **clicks, watermarks and saves** images.
 User can click or upload images and watermark them.
-Functionality like reset image to orignal, set watermarking text, save edited image, change attributes like :
+Functionalities like resetting the image to original, custom watermarking text, saving edited images and changing attributes like :

 * color
 * transparency